 When you call our Safe to talk line, the Shine helpline, or the 211 Directory service the call is recorded for quality and risk management purposes but is automatically deleted after a short period of time.

 We do not record telephone consultations on our Puāwaitanga, and Whītiki Tauā services.

 Who we may share your information with

-Where we provide services on behalf of another health provider such as the mental health triage line for your DHB or the afterhours GP support line, we provide a summary of our discussion and advice to the mental health service or GP.
+Where we provide services on behalf of another health provider such as a Region or District (previously ‘DHB’) mental health triage line or the afterhours GP support line, we provide a summary of our discussion and advice to the mental health service or GP.
 This is important to ensure the mental health team or your GP has up-to-date and accurate information required to provide services to you.
 See further information about these services below.

 Where you, or someone concerned about you, has contacted us on the Elder Abuse Response Service we may provide limited information to an appropriate agency in order for the agency to contact you or the caller to offer you support or advice if you would like it.